 If you're not sure where to start, try one of these:

-The Digital Scholarship Department offers peer-to-peer support drop-in hours during Fall, Winter, and Spring quarters.
-Check back here during term time for a weekly support schedule.
+The Center for Digital Scholarship offers peer-to-peer support drop-in hours in the DSC in McHenry Library during Fall, Winter, and Spring quarters.
+Support schedules are usually posted by week 3.

-Do you have a digital scholarship related question or want to know how the Digital Scholarship Department can support your work?
+Do you have a digital scholarship related question or want to know how the Center for Digital Scholarship can support your work?
 Send us a message and we'll get back to you as soon as we can (usually within the same day).

 Do you have a digital assignment you want to integrate into your course?
 Do you have a digital research project you want to move forward, or one you're brainstorming and want advice on how to get started?
 A digital scholarship librarian would be happy to talk things through with you in person or over Zoom.